womogenes/bisect-poly-roots/README.md

 1. `poly`, a list of numbers, not ending with zero, where `poly[i]` corresponds to the coefficient of `x^i`.
 2. `error`, a small number which is used as the error threshold for calculations.

 ## Testing

 1. `test.py` contains the tests.
-It compares against `numpy.polynomial.polynomial.Polynomial.roots`, which is sometimes wrong.
+It compares against `numpy.polynomial.polynomial.Polynomial.roots`, which can sometimes be wrong.
 2. If you find errors, please make a pull request!

+## Requirements

+Testing utilizes the [`tqdm`](https://github.com/tqdm/tqdm) library for progress bars and `numpy` for testing.